Auditing Environmental and OH&S Management Systems

 Auditing Environmental and Occupational Health & Safety Management Systems will examine auditing processes for ISO 14001:2015 Environmental Management Systems (EMS) and OHSAS 18001:2007 Occupational Health and Safety Management Systems (OHSMS).
 Guidelines of Canadian Standards Association (CSA) report CAN/CSA-Z1000-06-Occupational Health and Safety Management are also incorporated into discussion material.
 This course is designed to assist any who are preparing to establish and implement audit programs, or who wish to review existing audit programs.
 Auditing, whether for environmental or occupational health and safety management systems, is a skilled discipline that follows generally accepted auditing principles and practices.
 Some of particular relevance are described in ISO 19011: Guidelines for Auditing Management Systems and in the Body of Skills and Knowledge of the Canadian Environmental Certification Approvals Board (CECAB).

-This is a required course in the Certificate in Occupational Health & Safety Management program and the Certificate in Environmental Management program.
+This is a required course in the Certificate in Occupational Health & Safety Management program.

 This course is designed for those who either currently have or will have responsibilities for both the environmental and health and safety activities of their organizations.
 It is also of value to facilities auditors, plant managers, project engineers and operations managers.